ianjustinferris/README.md_Generator/README.md

 ## Description

-Using Node.js and the npm inquirer package, this application dynamically generates a unique README.md file from the command line.
+Using Node.js nad the npm inquirer package, this application dynamically generates a unique README.md file from the command line.

 ## Table of Contents